AqwamCreates/DataPredict/docs/Tutorials/DistributedTraining.md

 -- Once set, we can start training our models individually and update the model parameters in DistributedModelParameters object.

-DistributedModelParameters:train(featureVector1, labelScalar1, 1) -- The third parameter indicated which model you want to train.
+DistributedModelParameters:train(featureVector1, labelScalar1, 1) -- The third parameter indicates which model you want to train.

 -- The train() or reinforce() functions from DistributedModelParameters will update the main model parameters -- in DistributedModelParameters object when the number of train() or reinforce() function calls reaches certain limits.